2009 United States elections

-2009 United States elections were held on Tuesday, November 3.
+Elections were held in the United States on November 3.
 During this off-year election, the only seats up for election in the United States Congress were special elections held throughout the year.
 In total, only the seat representing New York's 23rd congressional district changed party hands, increasing the Democratic Party's majority over the Republicans in the United States House of Representatives, 258–177.

 However, there were also several gubernatorial races and state legislative elections, and numerous citizen initiatives, mayoral races in several major cities, and several types of local offices on the ballot.

-Although the number of elections was relatively small considering it was an off-year election, Republicans dominated.
-Winning all statewide races including a senate race in Massachusetts, one of the most solidly Democratic states in the nation.
-These results represented the first in a pattern of Republican dominance in non-general election years during the Obama Presidency.
+Although the number of elections was relatively small considering it was an off-year election, Republicans dominated, flipping the gubernatorial seats in both Virginia and New Jersey.
+These results represented the first in a pattern of Republican dominance in non-general election years during the Obama presidency.
 Just one year later in 2010 Republicans gained 63 seats in the House of Representatives, six Senate seats, and 12 Governor's Mansions (net +6 gain).
 The pattern was repeated in 2014 when Republicans won unified control of Congress.

-Congressional
+Federal elections

 In total, there were five special elections to the United States House of Representatives during 2009.
 The only election which changed party hands (from Republican to Democratic) was in New York's 23rd congressional district.

 Also, a primary election was held in Massachusetts on December 8, 2009, for the senate seat left open by the death of U.S. Senator Ted Kennedy; the general special election for that later seat occurred on January 19, 2010.

-State
+State elections

 Gubernatorial elections

 New Jersey and Virginia, along with the U.S. territory of the Northern Mariana Islands, held gubernatorial elections in 2009.
 Both governorships in New Jersey and Virginia changed party hands from Democrat to Republican.
 This is the last time, both governors flipped parties in the same election.
 Meanwhile, the local Covenant Party maintained control of the governorship of the Northern Mariana Islands.
 This is the last time this seat would be up in an off-year.

 State legislative

 Legislative elections were held for the New Jersey General Assembly, the Virginia House of Delegates, and the Northern Mariana Islands Commonwealth Legislature.
+Both chambers of the Northern Mariana Islands legislature were up, which remains the last time they were up in this class of elections.

-Democrats maintained a comfortable majority in the lower house of the New Jersey legislature, while Republicans expanded control of the lower chamber of the Virginia legislature.
+Democrats maintained control of the lower house of the New Jersey legislature, and Republicans did so in the lower chamber in Virginia.
+This remains the last time Democrats won more state legislative chambers and seats than Republicans.

-Municipalities
+Local elections

-Cities, counties, school boards, special districts and others elect members in 2009.
+Cities, counties, school boards, special districts, and others elected members in 2009.
 Several large cities held mayoral elections in 2009, including: New York City, Boston, Los Angeles, Houston, Minneapolis, Seattle, San Antonio, and Detroit.
 Memphis, Tennessee also had a special election to replace former mayor Willie Herenton.

 Some of these mayoral elections included the following: